 Students who have structured pathways to guide them are more likely to graduate on time.
 At Florida State University, the percentage of students with excess credits dropped from 30% to 5% percent and 4-year retention rates rose 17% after implementing a guided pathway model.
 So why aren’t more institutions ensuring that students are aligned with their programs from the moment they set foot on campus?

-According to an Ellucian survey, one in five institutions plan to at least double their analytics budget in the next 12–18 months.
+According to an Ellucian survey, one in five institutions plans to at least double their analytics budget in the next 12–18 months.
 Additionally, the top analytics priority identified among Presidents, CFOs, and CIOs was “improved learning outcomes”, while the top analytics priorities for provosts were “improved retention and completion”.

 Many schools already leverage the predictive power of analytics to identify at-risk populations and focus intervention efforts to support performance-oriented student success via retention and program completion.
 How can schools leverage other types of analytics platforms to support student success through choice-oriented outcomes?

-PathwayU: Driving Student Success
+PathwayU: Driving Student Success in College

 jobZology’s PathwayU platform enables users to predictively identify what career and education paths align with their unique characteristics, by taking assessments of one’s interests and values.
 Specifically, PathwayU uses algorithms to predict the level of fit between students’ personal attributes and the characteristics of particular vocational paths, while providing students with useful, empirically-supported feedback and support for their career discernment process.